 1-3 tsp of Ground Ivy Herb pour with 1 cup (200ml) of boiling water and brew undercover for 10-15 minutes, then strain.
 Use externally for washing the skin.

 1-2 tbsp of Ground Ivy Herb pour with 350ml of warm water.
-Simmer covered for 5 minutes, then set aside to infuse for 10 minutes.
-Strain, drink half a glass of this decoction 2-3 times a day, half an hour before eating.
+Simmer covered for 5 minutes, then set aside to infuse for 10 minutes, then strain the decoction.

-100g of Ground Ivy Herb pour 300ml of hot 70% alcohol, then close the dish and let it stand for 7 days.
-Filter and consume 3 times a day, in a dose of 5ml.
+100g of Ground Ivy Herb pour 300ml of hot 70% alcohol, then close the dish and let it stand for 7 days, then filten and pour into the bottle.

-Mix 50ml tincture of Ground Ivy Herb with 50ml of liquid honey or raspberry syrup.
-Mix thoroughly.
-Consume every 4-6 hours in a dose of 1 tbsp.
+Mix 50ml tincture of Ground Ivy Herb with 50ml of liquid honey or raspberry syrup and mix thoroughly.

 This product description is for informational purposes only.